Nutro Max Grain Free Dog Food receives the Advisor’s second-highest rating of 4 stars.

 Based on its ingredients alone, Nutro Max Grain Free looks like an above-average kibble.

 As a group, the brand features an average protein content of 28% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 49% for the overall product line.

 And a fat-to-protein ratio of about 56%.

-When you consider the protein-boosting effect of the chickpeas, peas and alfalfa meal, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the chickpeas, peas and alfalfa meal, this looks like the profile of a dry product containing a moderate amount of meat.